Many people dream of ways to create various income streams for financial security.

 - All financial documentation required by the lender

-You’ll submit an application just as you would with a conventional home loan, but each of these details will be looked at much more closely if you have an existing mortgage on your current home.
+You’ll submit an application just as you would with many other types of mortgages, but each of these details will be looked at more closely if you have a mortgage on your current home.

 It is important to note that higher interest rates on investment property loans cut into your potential profits.
 If you haven’t saved enough for a down payment or your credit score isn’t where it should be, consider waiting to purchase an investment property.